 Utility lines may also have visible markings at the surface level, and employees should be trained to check for and recognize these.

 Following this step could have saved the life of one construction worker in Michigan in 2006.
-In that case, the construction company had called to check on the location of the underground systems, and received responses from all but one of the relevant utility companies.
+In that case, the construction company had called to check on the location of the underground systems and received responses from all but one of the relevant utility companies.
 They decided to proceed and promptly struck a gas line belonging to the one company that had not responded.
 The breach caused an immediate explosion, which killed the worker.
 His coworkers called 911 and then noticed markings along the side of the road, identifying the location of the gas line.

-When Construction Companies and High-Profile Clients Get Careless, the Danger Rises
+When Construction Companies and High-Profile Clients Get Careless, The Danger Rises

-Some of the best proof of how avoidable gas line accidents are comes from how unevenly they occur.
 When the rules are followed, gas line accidents should be extremely rare or nonexistent.
 When ignoring regulations becomes a habit or a culture, they become absurdly common.

 As well as general disregard for safety, unsafe construction sites and practices can also stem from a lack of organization and structure.
 Because construction is done on a project-by-project contracting basis, business relationships can become vague or overcomplicated, leaving room for each individual company to shift responsibility onto the other companies involved.

 This seems to have been the case with one Verizon construction project in 2019, also in California.
-Verizon hired a Florida-based engineering company to install fiberoptic cables in the Inner Richmond neighborhood of San Francisco.
-This engineering company then hired another, New Jersey-based subcontractor, which hired yet another subcontractor to do the actual work in the Californian city.
+Verizon hired a Florida-based engineering company to install fiber optic cables in the Inner Richmond neighborhood of San Francisco.
+This engineering company then hired another New Jersey-based subcontractor, which hired yet another subcontractor to do the actual work in the Californian city.
 When a worker for the final subcontractor struck a gas line, it started a fire that damaged several buildings, destroyed a restaurant, and sent flames 50 feet into the air.

-How a Company Responds Immediately After a Gas Line Rupture Is Critical
+How A Company Responds Immediately After a Gas Line Rupture Is Critical

 Gas explosions can sometimes occur instantaneously when a line is breached, but more often, there is a short window of time after a leak starts when an explosion can still be prevented.
-This is where an efficient, well-coordinated response can save lives, prevent injuries, and contain the potential damage to surrounding property.

 In one bulletin on gas line safety for construction companies, OSHA revisited the St. Cloud, Minnesota explosion to illustrate this point.
 In that incident, a construction crew struck a gas line shortly before Christmas of 1998.
 OSHA would later determine that the company had not taken the required precautions to identify underground hazards.
 Once breached, the gas line did not explode immediately.
 The worker who was operating the equipment alerted the supervisor, but the supervisor chose not to pass along the information any further, at least not in a timely manner.
 A bystander not associated with the project did call 911 about 15 minutes later, but by the time an emergency response team arrived and began assessing the situation, a dangerous amount of gas had collected in the basement of a nearby restaurant.
 Approximately 39 minutes after the line was breached, the gas buildup exploded, killing two technicians on the construction site, one person in the restaurant, and one pedestrian.
-At least 11 more people were also injured, one of them seriously.
+At least eleven more people were also injured, one of them seriously.

 Because of avoidable tragedies like these, OSHA urges employers to make sure workers at every level know to inform both emergency services and the gas provider immediately upon noticing a leak.